 When buying a Hamburg chick, make sure to do thorough research on the breeder or look for an owner at a show who sells chicks themselves.
 You will want to ensure that the chicken you buy meets the strict breed standards.
 While they aren’t the rarest breed out there, they are still rare and, depending on where you live, may be a bit harder to find.
 You should be ready to travel or pay high shipping prices to get Hamburg chicks.
 You are typically looking at spending a bit more on this breed than some more common ones, and the price of the chicks will vary based on sex and coloring.

 Breeding Hamburg chickens can be a bit tough as the hens don’t tend to be very broody.
-If you intend to raise chicks, then you will need to have an incubator on hand.
+Which means you likely won't have a broody hen to hatch chicks.
+So, if you intend to be raising baby chicks, then you will need to have an incubator on hand.

 Care and Health

 Hamburg chickens are hardy birds that are generally pretty easy to care for.
 To begin with, they do well in the cold, so raising them in regions that tend to be colder than normal won’t be much of a problem.
 You will need to build a sizable coop to keep this breed as they are active.